 1. Add Virgin Olive Oil to Your Hair Strands

-Using Virgin olive oil on your hair instead of toner to remove brassiness is absolutely worth trying.
-Olive oil can pull the chemical-induced color out of hair, whether it comes from a dye or natural elements.
+Using virgin olive oil on your hair instead of toner to remove brassiness is absolutely worth trying.
+Olive oil is a deep conditioning treatment that can smooth the cuticle and boost shine, which can make brassy tones appear less harsh.

 It’s best to use this remedy on darker blondes or brown hair.
 You can use this method on dry hair, but you might get better coverage by using it on wet hair.

-• Use ¼ cup of warmed olive oil.
-Note: Ensure it’s not too hot because it can burn your skin.
+- Use ¼ cup of warmed olive oil.

-• Apply the oil onto your hair, working from the scalp down the shaft.
+- Apply the oil to your hair, working from the scalp down the shaft.

-• Rinse thoroughly and wash hair like usual with a sulfate-free shampoo and conditioner.
+- Rinse thoroughly and wash hair as usual with a sulfate-free shampoo and conditioner.

 2. Try Apple Cider Vinegar

-• Use 2 cups of apple cider vinegar after shampooing with a sulfate-free shampoo.
+- Use 2 cups of diluted apple cider vinegar after shampooing with a sulfate-free shampoo.

-• Rinse out the vinegar and condition your hair as per usual.
+- Rinse out the vinegar and condition your hair as usual.

 3. Use a Purple Shampoo or Conditioner

-Purple shampoo and conditioners are the best alternatives of toner to remove unwanted brassy hair tones with ease and effectiveness.
+Purple shampoo and conditioners are the best alternatives to toner to remove unwanted brassy hair tones with ease and effectiveness.
 It’s as simple as cleansing your hair.
-It may take a few uses to get the complete desire for brightness, but purple shampoo has the power to lighten hair just by washing it.
+It may take a few uses to get the complete result you want, but purple shampoo can tone down yellow tones just by washing it.

 4. Consider a Tea Wash

-If you are familiar with green tea, it is packed with antioxidants, which are great for breaking up mineral deposits that can cause brassy hair.
+If you are familiar with green tea, it is packed with antioxidants, which are great for helping reduce buildup that can make hair look dull.

-• Let it steep for 15 minutes at least.
+- Let it steep for at least 15 minutes.

 Final Thoughts